HypestTeam/livestreambot/README.md

 Currently only twitch is supported.

+The bot also writes to this configuration file with minimum and maximum records which should not be touched.

 ## Running and Dependencies

 The bot is just a self-contained python script, to run it just execute `python bot.py` and make